 You’ve got to start somewhere.
 If you didn’t, you’d never get prepared.
 So let’s get going on identifying our underground bunker supplies.

 Specifically, we will take a page from wilderness survival and prioritize our shelter or bunker supplies based on these priorities:

 We breathe air every day and rarely is that a risky proposition.

-In an underground bunker, you are limited in your ability to escape bad air.
-It the air goes south you have two choices: leave or filter it.
+In underground bunkers, you are limited in your ability to escape bad air.
+If the air goes south you have two choices: leave or filter it.
 Most will choose an air filtration system for their bunker.

 Commercial Air Filters

 If you are building an underground bunker you should also consider adding a commercially manufactured Nuclear, Biological, and Chemical, or NBC, air filtration system to your supplies.
 While air filters are fairly simple devices they do have a few movable parts and consumables that you need to stock up on.